lucianoperezorg/bitcoin-client/README.md

 The reason why `Domain` and `HTTPNetwork` layers are mac framework is becaise they are agnostic to any UI implementation and also to speed up the testing in the app.

+You can change the refresh frequency or the amount of day for the bitcoin Historical price in the struct `Config.swift`.

 *** Coordinator pattern was not implemented because the app is quite small which implemented it would overengineer the implementation.

 ## API used
 The website to retrieve the information is coingecko.com, please see the following URL for details: